Internet Connectivity Index 2026: The most welcoming internet – Methodology and data sources

 This dimension covers the experience of using the internet in each country.
 A higher score means a more reliable internet experience across the country.
 The overall weight of this dimension is 0.25.

 • We used the Digital Quality of Life Index 2024 to review three main factors — internet speed, stability, and speed growth.
-We also checked for internet outages using the Internet Shutdown Tracker and gave it a negative weighting of 0.1.
+We also checked for internet outages using the Internet Shutdown Tracker and gave this factor a negative weighting of 0.1.
 This sub‑dimension has a total weight of 0.5.

 • To evaluate internet accessibility, we reviewed the percentage of the population with network coverage.
-The data we used came from the GSMA Mobile Connectivity Index, which shows the share of people covered by 2G, 3G, 4G, and 5G networks.
+The data we used came from the DataHub connectivity world map, comparing 3G & 5G access by country.
 This sub‑dimension also has a weight of 0.5.

 Internet affordability